vanessaklee/akin/README.md

         - "phonetic": uses phonetic algorithms
       1. `unit` - algorithm unit.
 Default is both.
         - "whole": uses algorithms best suited for whole string comparison (distance)
-        - "parts": uses algorithms best suited for partial string comparison (substring)
+        - "partial": uses algorithms best suited for partial string comparison (substring)
   1. `ngram_size`: number of contiguous letters to split strings into.
 Default is 2.
   1. `match_at`: an algorith scoare equal to or above this value is condsidered a match.
 Default is 0.9
   1. `level` - level for double phonetic matching.
 Default is "normal".